 Barney died at 95 years of age, being the last Civil War Veteran in Hamilton County and possibly the last African-American Civil War Veteran in the country.
 His funeral service lasted three hours in the Church, so everyone could speak about his extraordinary life.
 The First Colored Missionary Baptist Church became First Baptist Church, which became the home of the HCAA.
 The Association has carried on Barney Stone’s dedication to the city of Noblesville and Hamilton County in many ways.

 HCAA has an annual award called Visual Arts Major Scholarship, which is awarded to a Hamilton County high school senior who will major in fine art.
 Volunteer activities of the Association include demonstrations at local schools, donations of artwork for various charitable auctions, participating in charitable “paint outs,” face painting at charitable fund raisers, and special exhibits held at various schools.

 For 24 years, the HCAA created a historic calendar with black and white sketches of various historic buildings around Hamilton County.
 To commemorate the Association’s 25th issue of the calendar, the artists’ non-historic creations were printed in full color, courtesy of Rowland Printing.
 Having an artist association with such a deep history in the Noblesville community is made even more special when taking into account the history of the building they call home.

-This year, the Hamilton County Artists' Association is celebrating our 70th anniversary.
 We are proud of where we've been, and are excited about where we are going.
 We look forward to many more years of serving this amazing community through the arts!